 Depending on which Kindle Fire you have (if you're not sure, see my inforgraphic, "Which Kindle Fire Do You Have?") will depend on how you change the amount of inactive time before your tablet automatically goes into "sleep" mode.

-Go into your settings and then go to the following section for your device:
+Go into your settings and then:

 (Why does Amazon change things with each tablet? *Sigh*)